Estimated cost: $7.28 per 5 cookies, $1.46 per cookie

 - Place oven rack in the middle of the oven.
 Preheat the oven to 400°F/204°C.

 - Line a baking sheet with parchment paper or silicone mat.
 Place each dough mound about 3 inches apart on one baking sheet (you will only be able to fit about 4-5 cookies on one sheet!).
 Bake for 10-13 minutes.
-They are done when the tops are a little brown.
+They are done when the tops and sides are a little brown.

 - If you want to omit the white chocolate chips, you must add a different mix-in with the same volume as a replacement, or the cookies will spread a bit!
 I suggest using different chocolate chips, nuts (macadamias would be great!), etc.